isomerpages/moe-sembawangsec/_smbss-experience/Character & Citizenship Education.md

 ---
 **Character and Citizenship Education (CCE) @ SMB**

-Character and Citizenship Education (CCE), including National Education (NE), and Social and Emotional Learning (SEL), are integral to the holistic development of our students, leading to positive life outcomes.
-In Sembawang Secondary School, our CCE vision is&nbsp;**civic-minded change-makers with a strong moral compass**.
-This is in alignment to the national CCE goal to inculcate values and build competencies in our students to be good individuals and useful citizens.
+Character and Citizenship Education (CCE), comprising of National Education (NE), and Social and Emotional Learning (SEL), are integral to the holistic development of our students, leading to positive life outcomes.
+In Sembawang Secondary School, our CCE vision is civic-minded change-makers with a strong moral compass.
+This is in alignment to the national CCE goal, which is to inculcate values and build competencies in our students to be good future-ready individuals and useful citizens.

-The school works towards developing&nbsp;**Leaders and Change-makers**&nbsp;who possess the desired attributes, values, competencies and skills set through the head, heart and hand (3Hs) approach which is progressive and developmental.

-**CCE 2021 Curriculum Frame**

 CCE 2021 provides an integrated approach to addressing our students’ development of values, character, social-emotional well-being, and citizenship dispositions in a coherent and holistic way.
 The CCE 2021 Curriculum Frame takes reference from the existing Framework for 21st Century Competencies and Student Outcomes and aims to enhance clarity on how the core values are linked to the social-emotional competencies, and how they are internalised and lived out by our students.

-The curriculum content of CCE is based on the&nbsp;**three big ideas of Identity, Relationships, and Choices,**&nbsp;and comprises the teaching and learning of core values and social-emotional competencies with a focus on developing a sense of purpose in our students.
+The curriculum content of CCE is based on the three big ideas of Identity, Relationships and Choices, and comprises the teaching and learning of core values and social-emotional competencies with a focus on developing a sense of purpose in our students.

 The Curriculum Content Areas include